 The Company has the right to terminate its management of the fund.
 After termination of management, the Company can completely liquidate the fund.
 After a six-month period of notice, the right to dispose of the fund passes to the custodian.
 For the investor, this entails the risk that the holding period planned by the investor will not be realized.
 When the fund passes to the custodian, taxes other than German income taxes may be imposed on the fund.
-Income taxes may be imposed on the investor when the fund units are removed from the investor's custody account after completion of the liquidation proceedings.
+Income taxes may be imposed on the investor's custody account after completion of the liquidation proceedings.